eloylp/decentra-chat/PAPER.md

 ### Message

-The message format that peers will send to each other:
+The message format that peers will send to each other in a conversation:

 ```bash
 protocol "type(4):4, uuid(128):128, prev hash(256): 256, timestamp(32):32, source(256):256,destination(256):256, headers len(16):16, headers:44, data len(32):32, data:28, signature len(16):16, signature:52"